ricklove/TutorialEngine/Notes/WorkHours.md

 - Test that all LessonSpans will reconstruct document

+## Hour 7

 ### 11:32-12:26

 - Reconstruct document with skipped text

+## Hour 8

+### 13:08-13:41

+- Test that all SkippedPreText contains only whitespace or comment lines

+### 13:42-14:18

+- Parse File

 # Tasks

 ## Implement Parser

-- Test that all SkippedPreText contains only whitespace or comment lines
+- Test that all children are accessible through specific properties

 ## Implement Unity Runner